t-clark04/Clark-Data-Science-Portfolio/README.md

 ## EDA
 - [Palmer's Penguins Streamlit App 🐧❄️](https://github.com/t-clark04/Clark-Data-Science-Portfolio/tree/main/basic-streamlit-app)
   - Basic streamlit app that allows users to filter and explore the Palmer's Penguins dataset.
-The dataframe contains measurements collected between 2007 and 2009 on three different species of penguins living on the Palmer Archipelago in Antarctica.
+The dataframe contains measurement data on three different species of penguins living on the Palmer Archipelago in Antarctica.
 Navigate over to the [basic-streamlit-app](https://github.com/t-clark04/Clark-Data-Science-Portfolio/tree/main/basic-streamlit-app) folder for more information and for instructions on how to run the app yourself!